BigMurry/fibonacci/README.md

 # fibonacci
 es6 fibonacci
-- fibonacci generator in < 10 lines of code
+- fibonacci generator in 9 lines of code
+- with no dependencies at all